DADAO 2025-2026

 Punit

-Punit is a first-generation Indo-Canadian dance and theatre artist based in Surrey, BC, whose practice spans contemporary and street dance forms.
-He has trained through mentorships with organizations such as Barangay Project Society and Higher Ground Dance, and with artists including Sophia Sosa, Natasha Gorrie, Marissa Wong, Arash Khakpour, Deanna Peters, and Lesley Telford.
+Punit is a first-generation Indo-Canadian dance and theatre artist based in Surrey, BC.
+His practice spans contemporary and street dance forms, with training from Sophia Sosa, Natasha Gorrie, Marissa Wong, Arash Khakpour, Deanna Peters, and Lesley Telford.

 Contact: